 (Offered by School of Life Sciences)

 Food safety and prudent diet safeguarding the quality of our lives have become increasingly important.
-The rapid advancement of nutrition knowledge and the expansion of the food industry further pose new challenges as well as research opportunities in food and nutritional sciences.
-In order to cope with the increasing demand of specialists in these areas, The Chinese University of Hong Kong started offering the Food and Nutritional Sciences Programme since 1994.
-Food provides the source of nutrients to human.
-Although food science and nutritional science are two different subjects, they are inseparable.
-Therefore, students admitted to our programme are expected to know these two areas.
-After completion, they will gain the knowledge in both food and nutritional sciences; this background would allow them to work in the food industry, as well as the nutrition / health field.
-In addition, our programme also prepares students to pursue further study on dietetics.
+The rapid advancement of nutrition knowledge and the expansion of the health food industry further pose new challenges as well as research opportunities in food and nutritional sciences.
+To cope with the increasing demand for specialists in these areas, the University started offering the Food and Nutritional Sciences Programme since 1994.
+Food science and nutritional science are two streams of study, but they are interrelated and inseparable.
+Students admitted to our programme will gain the basic and applied knowledge in both sciences.
+Equipping with a strong foundation, our students would be well-prepared for a number of careers in the food and nutrition sectors.
+Besides, our programme also prepares students to pursue further study on dietetics, health sciences and food research.

 Our programme provides